FPGAwars/apio/docs/development-environment.md

 # Run linters only
 invoke lint

-# Run offline tests only.
-These are tests that don't fetch remote Apio packages.
+# Run the fast tests only and skip the rest.
+Note that even in fast mode,
+# the first test may require to fill in the packages cache which may take
+# a minute or two.
 invoke test

 # Run a single test file with verbose info